Constraint stability in permutations and action traces: Introduction

 \begin{te}[Theorem \ref{thm:am}] Let $G_1$ be a countable group stable in permutations and $H$ be a finite subgroup.
 Let $G_2$ be a countable amenable group with $Sub(G_2)$ countable, every almost normal subgroup profinitely closed, and such that $H$ is acting on $G_2$.
 Then $G_1*_H(G_2\rtimes H)$ is stable in permutations. \end{te}

 The paper is organised as follows.
-In Section \ref{sec:prel}, we review the notion of constraint stability and give an alternative to~\cite{Ar-Pa3} formulation, in a more group-theoretical language.
+In Section \ref{sec:prel}, we fix the notation and explain conceptually some prior results.
 In Section~\ref{sec:action traces}, we define the action trace.
 Then we give a characterisation of stability in permutations for amenable groups using action traces, see Theorem \ref{thm:A}.
-In Section \ref{sec:constraint}, we prove an analogous characterisation of more general constraint stability, see Theorem \ref{te:constraint stable}.
-In Section \ref{sec:examples constraint}, we give sufficient conditions for a group to be constraint stable.
-In Section \ref{sec:examples stable}, we provide new examples of groups stable in permutations, obtained from our study of constraint stability via action traces.
-We conclude, in Section~\ref{open}, with a result on (very) flexible stability and a few open questions.
+In Section~\ref{sec:constraint}, we review the notion of constraint stability and give an alternative to~\cite{Ar-Pa3} formulation, in a more group-theoretical language.
+Then, we prove a characterisation, analogous to Theorem \ref{thm:A}, of more general constraint stability, see Theorem \ref{te:constraint stable}.
+In Section~\ref{sec:examples constraint}, we give sufficient conditions for a group to be constraint stable.
+In Section~\ref{sec:examples stable}, we provide new examples of groups stable in permutations, obtained from our study of constraint stability via action traces.
+We conclude, in Section~\ref{open}, with results on (very) flexible stability, on finite index subgroups stable in permutations, and a few open questions.